NicolasSiver/bookmarked/README.md

 - [ ] URL validation
 - [ ] Support "Enter" button for confirmation of inputs
 - [ ] Popup - fast delete?
+- [ ] Notifications for key async operations and errors